 API stands for application programming interface, and this is just a fancy term for a tool that gets data from a database so a developer can display that data in their application.
 Intrinio has a massive database of financial information like stock prices, balance sheets, economic data, and FDIC call reports.
 Our data feeds, which you can browse in our marketplace, give developers an easy, systematic way to pull that data into whatever program they want to use via a single API.

-When you use an application like those Intrinio lists in the marketplace, apps like the Excel add-in or the Intrinio Screener for Excel, the data you are seeing is being "called" from Intrinio's database.
+When you use an application like the Excel add-in, the data you’re seeing is being “called” from Intrinio’s database.

 How do you sell API calls?

-To use one of Intrinio's APIs or applications, it is necessary to subscribe to the API you want to use.
-Many subscriptions have free plans so you can test out the data, but all plans have daily API call limits.
-The US Public Company Financials data feed, for example, allows 500 daily API calls for free and has several options that allow users to upgrade and access more data.
+To use one of Intrinio’s APIs or applications, it is necessary to subscribe to the data feed you want to use.
+Many of our products are available in our Sandbox environment where you can test out a subset of the data for free.
+All paid plans have API call limits.
+The US Fundamentals and Stock Prices feed, for example, allows 120 API calls per minute (for individuals) and has several options that allow users to upgrade and access more data per minute.
+In general, more expensive plans allow more API calls, meaning you can access more data in the allotted amount of time.

 The various plans a user can subscribe to have different features, such as whether the plan includes redistribution rights, but the savvy user will still want to estimate how many API calls they will need so they can pick the right plan.